singer-io/tap-zendesk/README.md

   "request_timeout": 300
 }
 ```
+- `request_timeout` (integer, `300`): It is the time for which request should wait to get response.
+It is an optional parameter and default request_timeout is 300 seconds.
 ### Using API Tokens

 For a simplified, but less granular setup, you can use the API Token authentication which can be generated from the Zendesk Admin page.
 See https://support.zendesk.com/hc/en-us/articles/226022787-Generating-a-new-API-token- for more details about generating an API Token.
 You'll then be able to use the admins's `email` and the generated `api_token` to authenticate.